isomerpages/nyp-sirs/_services/2b-absentee-payroll.md

 ---
-layout: leftnav-page-content
-title: Absentee Payroll (AP)
+title: 'Absentee Payroll (AP)'
 permalink: /services/consultancy/absentee-payroll-ap
-breadcrumb: Absentee Payroll
+breadcrumb: 'Absentee Payroll'
-collection_name: services
-second_nav_title: "Consultancy"
+third_nav_title: Consultancy

 ---

 <h4>What is AP?</h4>
 <p>AP funding is a grant to help employers defray the manpower costs incurred when they send their employees for certifiable skills training.</p>